even4void/aliquote/content/post/sequences-in-lisp.md

 ((3 4))
 ```

 I think I'll need to investigate more into this dialect to see if toy examples from LispStat could be ported to newLISP.
 Despite all the [criticisms] we can found on HN, I believe newLISP provides a handy way of writing quick scripts in Lisp, but see [I am not afraid to admit that I've used Lisp for real work].
+See also [newlisp - an intriguing dialect of Lisp], by Eli Bendersky, which also summarizes the point raised above.
 Other candidates on my list are PicoLisp and Janet.
 Stay tuned.

 {{% music %}}As Animals • _By My Side_{{% /music %}}

+[^1]: See also [this warning] about portable scientific code in CL, especially when dealing with arrays.
-[^1]: or various implementation of the `iota` function in CL, e.g. [Generating sequences in Common Lisp] or the [Alexandria] library.
+[^2]: Or various implementation of the `iota` function in CL, e.g. [Generating sequences in Common Lisp] or the [Alexandria] library.

 [many other things]: http://www.lispworks.com/documentation/HyperSpec/Body/t_seq.htm
 [collections]: https://gigamonkeys.com/book/collections.html